Vivante-Dev/Monolog-Stackdriver-Handler/README.md

 Extends `Monolog\Handler\StreamHandler` setting the formatter as `JsonFormatter` and adding `severity` field.

-Eliminating information so as to reduce chances of an entry being split in two (both turned back to `textPayload` with `severity="INFO"`) given the Stackdriver limits [https://cloud.google.com/logging/quotas]
+Eliminating information so as to reduce chances of an entry being split in two (both turned back to `textPayload` with `severity="INFO"`) given the syslog buffer size.

 ## Installation
 ```